-Since only one green box plays a part in the dualunitary condition (8), we will call dual-unitarity also the first level of the Hierarchy and denote it as $\mathfrak{L}1$ .
-In the subsequent subsections II C and II D, we extend the concept of dual unitarity $(\mathfrak{L}1)$ to conditions involving two and three gates, resulting in the second level $\mathfrak{L}2$ and the third level $\mathfrak{L}3$ of the Hierarchy.
+Since only one green box plays a part in the dual-unitary condition (9), we will call dualunitarity also the first level of the Hierarchy and denote it as $\mathfrak{L}1$ .
+In the subsequent subsections 2.4 and 2.5, we extend the concept of dual unitarity $(\mathfrak{L}1)$ to conditions involving two and three gates, resulting in the second level $\mathfrak{L}2$ and the third level $\mathfrak{L}3$ of the Hierarchy.

-C. Second level of the Hierarchy
+2.4 Second level of the Hierarchy

 In this subsection, we introduce the gates from $\mathfrak{L}2$ , which are more general than dual-unitary gates. $\mathfrak{L}2$ contains CNOT and identity, as well as a large family of non-trivial gates whose dynamics cannot be solved by any previous techniques and reveals richer physics.
-The gates from this family fulfill a condition involving two gates, which is weaker than dual-unitary condition:
+The gates from this family fulfill a condition involving two gates, which is weaker than a dual-unitary condition.
+Here we focus on the case when this condition holds both from the left and the right, but we comment on the non-symmetric case in Sec.
+3.1.3.
+The two conditions are: